 - to prepare students for careers in finance via curriculum and experiential learning

 - to serve corporate partners by facilitating access to WVU’s best and brightest students

 - to provide leading-edge research and consulting for high-performance organizations

 The Center for Financial Literacy and Education houses the Certified Financial Planning program under its pillar of Financial Planning.
-The Finance Department offers an Area of Emphasis in Financial Planning that has been approved by the Certified Financial Planner Board of Standards.
+The Finance Department offers an Area of Emphasis in Wealth Management that has been approved by the Certified Financial Planner Board of Standards.
 The curriculum provides students with the education requirements needed to sit for the Certified Financial Planner (CFP) exam.The programmatic aspect of the pillar provides valuable educational benefits to those who are seeking their CFP designation.